daniilsorokin/language-identifier/README.md

 Usage comment
 -------------

-The package includes pre-trained model for the NP and Liblinear classifiers.
+The package includes pre-trained model for the NP and Liblinear classifiers (the liblinear model consists of two files: the svm model `example.model` and the list of the selected bigrams `example.model.sb`).

 The NP classifier doesn't depend on any external library!